HelloWorld-1017/HelloWorld-1017.github.io/_posts/python/python crash course/2024-08-26-Work-with-API-in-Python.md

 last_modified_at: 2024-08-28 05:36:58 +0800
 ---

-This post is a record made while learning Chapter 17 “Working with APIs” in Eric Matthes’s book, Python Crash Course.[^1] {: .notice--primary}
+This post is a record made while learning Chapter 17 “Working with APIs” in Eric Matthes’s book, *Python Crash Course*.[^1] {: .notice--primary}

 # Web API